mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 # Resource Parameter in Token Response

-Authorization servers that support this specification MUST include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}, to identify a protected resource for which the access token is valid according to the rules defined in {{authorization-server-processing-rules}}.
+Authorization servers that support this specification MUST include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}, to identify the protected resource or resources for which the access token is valid, according to the rules in {{authorization-server-processing-rules}}.

 The value of the `resource` parameter MUST be either:

-- A single case-sensitive string containing an absolute URI value, as defined in {{Section 2 of RFC8707}}, when the access token is valid for exactly one resource.
+- A single case-sensitive string containing an absolute URI, as defined in {{Section 2 of RFC8707}}, when the access token is valid for exactly one resource.
-- An array of case-sensitive strings, each containing an absolute URI value, as defined in {{Section 2 of RFC8707}}, when the access token is valid for multiple resources.
-The array MUST contain at least one element, and each element MUST be unique within the array when compared using the URI comparison rules defined in {{Section 6.2.1 of RFC3986}} after applying syntax-based normalization defined in {{Section 6.2.2 of RFC3986}}.
+- An array of case-sensitive strings, each containing an absolute URI as defined in {{Section 2 of RFC8707}}, when the access token is valid for more than one resource.
+The array MUST contain at least one element, and each element MUST be unique when compared using the URI comparison rules in {{Section 6.2.1 of RFC3986}} after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.

+This representation is determined solely by the number of resources for which the access token is valid and applies regardless of how many `resource` parameters were included in the request.

 The `resource` parameter uses the same value syntax and requirements as the `resource` request parameter defined in {{RFC8707}}.
-In particular, each value MUST be an absolute URI, MUST NOT contain a fragment component, and SHOULD NOT contain a query component.
+Each value MUST be an absolute URI, MUST NOT contain a fragment component, and SHOULD NOT contain a query component.

     HTTP/1.1 200 OK
     Content-Type: application/json